 “Are you going to class today?”

-Used to call someone, or at the beginning and end of any sentence.
-It’s a São Paulo classic!
+Slang often used to call someone, or at the beginning and end of any sentence.
+It’s classic São Paulo!

-It works the same way as “mine”.
+It works in the same way as “dude”.
 Sometimes it becomes almost a comma because we use it so much.

 Mina

-The feminine form of “bro” is also used to refer to girlfriends.
+The feminine form of “mano” is also a slang term used in São Paulo to refer to girlfriends.

 “That’s my mine”